jeokrohn/aa_greeting/README.md

 script
 running in the container.
 Without mapping a local directory into the container the log file is created in the filesystem within the container.

+If you want to upload a greeting file then the file has to be accessible from within the container.
+The easiest way to achieve this is to have the greeting available in the current directory on the host, map the current directory into the container, and then reference the greeting without a path:

+    docker run --rm -v $PWD:/home aa_greeting business sample.wav ".*"

+The shell script `aa_greeting.sh` simplifies usage of the docker image.
+The script reads am existing `.env` file, passes the token defined in either the `.env` file or set in `WEBEX_TOKEN`, maps the current directory into `/home` in the container and passes all parameters provided to the script.

+This is an example of how to use the script to upload a greeting from the current directory and set that on all auto attendants as the business hour greeting:

+    ./aa_greeting.sh business sample.wav ".*"